Richard Tobin (luthier): London and later career: 1810–1847

-Tobin's workmanship is considered accurate and finely finished in classical Italian styles.
-He has the reputation of being the finest scroll carver in London in his time, and his hand can be recognized on many instruments with the shop label of John Betts, Thomas Dodd, Samuel Gilkes and Henry Lockey Hill.
-Despite his meticulous workmanship, he is said to have worked very fast, and apparently could finish a scroll inside of two hours.
-Some of his instruments were signed internally on the table and occasionally branded below back button, although authentic Tobin labels are extremely rare.
+Style and technique

+Richard Tobin's workmanship is considered accurate and finely finished in classical Italian styles.
 The few instruments which bear his label are typically copies of Amati or Stradivari violins, and they are said to have a rich and mellow tone.
 The varnish on Tobin violins varies considerably as he often supplied shops with unvarnished instruments or used the varnish provided by the shop he was working in at the time.

+Tobin is regarded as one of the greatest ever scroll carvers, and his hand can be recognized on many instruments with the shop label of John Betts, Thomas Dodd, Samuel Gilkes and Henry Lockey Hill.
+Such was the quality of his scrolls that an outline of one was included in Rev. Morris' 1904 book British Violin Makers.
+Despite his meticulous workmanship, he is said to have worked very fast, and apparently could finish a scroll inside of two hours.
+Some of his instruments were signed internally on the table and occasionally branded below the back button, although authentic Tobin labels are extremely rare.